Kozea/tinycss2/docs/first_steps.rst

 - a percentage token (``50%``),
 - a whitespace token (after ``50%``).

-You can find what you can do with this rule and these tokens on the `Common Use Cases`_ page.
+You can find what you can do with this rule and these tokens on the :ref:`Common Use Cases` page.

 .. _qualified rule: https://www.w3.org/TR/css-syntax-3/#qualified-rule
 .. _tokens: https://www.w3.org/TR/css-syntax-3/#tokenization
-.. _Common Use Cases: common_use_cases